 - Make any approach trans employee led – everyone experiences coming out in different ways.
 Take the lead of the trans person and not what the firm thinks is best.

 A lot of people show support and solidarity, however unfortunately some still show prejudice and discrimination.
 I would like to see more solicitors and lawyers stand up and count themselves as allies in the legal profession and come out for trans equality, whatever their identity.

-Pinsent Masons is committed to making sure their firm is as inclusive as possible and this includes promoting and encouraging trans equality.
-They have been ranked as second in Stonewall's Top 100 employers.
+Pinsent Masons is committed to making sure the firm is as inclusive as possible and this includes promoting and encouraging trans equality.
+It has been ranked in the top 10 of Stonewall's Top 100 employers since 2015.

 - Added a gender identity question to their annual diversity monitoring form.
 This resulted in some staff answering positively in that they identified with a different gender to that assigned at birth.